Free shipping on all U.S. orders

 Indicators of bioavailability include measurement of NMN and NR levels in the blood following orally administered NMN and NR.

+While it is true that NMN has a larger molecular size than NR, making it more challenging to cross the cell membrane to exert its effects.
 The biggest advantage NMN has over NR is that it is one step closer than NR to becoming NAD+, as NR needs to be converted to NMN before it becomes NAD+.

 Studies indicate that NMN can assist in the production of NAD+ in various tissues throughout the body, including the pancreas, adipose tissues, skeletal muscle, blood vessels, kidneys, and the heart [4].